7 Top Business Career Areas Worth Training For

 But whatever you decide to pursue, it helps to know that opportunities are abundant.
-That's especially true in the world of small business, which consists of organizations with 500 employees or less.
-Just consider the facts that American small businesses:
+That's especially true in the world of small business, which consists of organizations with fewer than 500 employees.
+According to the U.S. Small Business Administration, such companies:

-- Account for about 99.7 percent of all employers in the country*
+- Account for 99.9 percent of all businesses in the country.